Brooklyn Aurora Luxe mattress review in brief

 - Queen size is $1,865 at full price, but usually available for $1,305

-The Aurora Luxe sits in the upper-middle of Brooklyn Bedding’s (slightly confusing) lineup.
-At MSRP it's a premium mattress, but as with many mattress companies, Brooklyn Bedding holds mattress sales throughout the year, consistently knocking 30% off ticket price.
+At MSRP, the Aurora Luxe is a premium mattress, but as with many mattress companies, Brooklyn Bedding holds mattress sales throughout the year, consistently knocking 30% off ticket price.
 This takes the model from the premium bracket into upper mid-range (assuming you don't go for the pillow-top upgrade, in which case you're back in premium territory, regardless of discount).

 Here's a look at the MSRPs for each of the main sizes (no cloud pillow-top), plus what you can expect to actually pay: